 A worthwhile endeavor, but a thought remains to be seen on whether or not it should begin at an earlier stage in life.

 Making Financial Education More Fun

-The financial industry needs to change and providing financial education needs to be re-invented and brought out to engage the mass public; to dispel the fancy financial jargon used by the industry and to breakdown these “complex-sounding” financial terms.
+The financial industry needs to adapt, providing financial education needs to be re-invented and brought out to engage the public; to dispel the fancy financial jargon used by the industry and to breakdown these “complex-sounding” financial terms.

 Reconditioning of the youth about saving money needs to begin from the moment they begin their formal school education at 5 years old (think of the proverbial piggy bank).

 Once that seed is planted in their heads, they will think about whether or not to actually spend that money.
 The educational system could incorporate these thought processes to really ask kids if buying this or that, is really a want versus a need.